From Yesterday: Music video

 The band is then shown putting on supposedly traditional Chinese armor before meeting in an alleyway for a battle against four others, dressed in identical armor.
 This scene is mixed with each band member being led to a different part of the kingdom, encountering various practices believed to be Chinese traditions.
 Matt Wachter encounters the butler whipping himself who then laughs maniacally; Tomo Miličević finds a dead woman lying on her bed, and someone proceeds to put a small black ball (A black pearl of wisdom, which is a Chinese custom) into her mouth; Shannon sees a grown man being breast-fed by his mother or wife; and Jared accidentally walks in on silver long nosed masks wearing occult ritually preparing to sacrifice three young women with their heads in a single pillory board.

 At the end of the video, the band members end up fighting each other and four warriors.
 They wear masks, and thus cannot see who is who.
 Four of the warriors are slain, and the remaining four wind up in a stalemate.
 They slowly remove their masks, revealing that 30 Seconds to Mars are all alive.
 The video then samples "A Beautiful Lie", released as the band's next single.

-For a very brief period of time during the butler's whipping scene, an image of the butler appears where he is wearing a rabbit suit mask.
-It does not seem that this image has anything to do with the story, but may be a brief allusion to "The Kill" in which something similar appears midway through the video.